Religion and the Russian invasion of Ukraine: Buddhism

 The 14th Dalai Lama expressed "anguish" over the bloodshed in Ukraine, saying that "war is outdated" and calling for a quick return to peace.

 Khambo Lama Damba Ayusheev, the head of the Buddhist Traditional Sangha of Russia (BTSR), the largest Buddhist denomination in Russia, voiced support for the Russian invasion of Ukraine.
 He said that Russian Buddhists are "fighting for the Russian and the Slavic world" in Ukraine to "sav[e] their Mongolic world".
 Several Buddhist monks have been killed fighting after enlisting in the Russian army: Bair Darmaev of the 5th Guards Tank Brigade, who died during fighting in the Donetsk Oblast of Ukraine, and Khyshikto Tsybikov, who died of a shrapnel wound after being mobilised during the 2022 Russian mobilization.

 On 1 October 2022, Erdne Ombadykow, the Supreme Lama of Russia's Republic of Kalmykia, fled Russia to Mongolia and condemned the Russian invasion of Ukraine.
 He was recognized in Russia as a foreign agent in January 2023, and resigned from his position as the Supreme Lama of Kalmykia in response.

+In April 2026, the Russian government deported a group of Buddhist monks from India, after a raid upon a Buddhist festival in Moscow by police.
+They were accused of performing "unauthorized missionary work".
+Per the Tibetan Review, "The group of Tibetan monks from India was only to lead group worship and create mandalas, with nothing remotely resembling a missionary work being on planned."
+According to Echo of Moscow, the most likely cause of the raid and deportations was that a book by Ombadykow was being sold at the event.